scikit-build/dynamic-metadata/README.md

 implement them yourself following the standard provided or vendor the helper file (which will be tested and supported).

-You should collect the contents of `tool.dynamic-metadata.v1` and load each, something like this:
+You should collect the contents of `tool.dynamic-metadata` and load each, something like this:

 ```python